The Slow Carb Diet - How to Lose Weight On Tim Ferris’s Diet

 99mg of potassium should be taken with each meal; 400 mg of magnesium should be taken during the day, and 1,000 mg of calcium should be taken daily.

-- Alpha-lipoic acid, a powerful antioxidant acid that has been shown to help accelerate weight loss.
-Doses between 100-300 mg are effective for this purpose.
+A powerful antioxidant acid that has been shown to help accelerate weight loss.
+Doses of 100-300 mg are effective for this purpose.

-- Garlic extract, to help boost metabolism.
-Taken in doses of at leasat 200 mg.
+This helps boost metabolism.
+Taken in doses of at least 200 mg.

 Eating out on the Slow Carb Diet can be difficult, but not impossible.
 There are a couple of things to keep in mind.

-Here are a few examples of foods that you could order at a restaurant while on the Slow Carb Diet.
+Here are a few examples of foods that you could order at a restaurant while sticking to your diet:

 - A burrito bowl with extra vegetables or beans instead of rice

 - Thai curries, with extra veggies instead of rice